scottwillson/dawn-patrol/README.md

 * Need updated_at and created_at from source and self
 * consider updating DB, etc in background, preferably after responding to request
 * consider batching duplicate API requests
+* Default node env to dev?
+Seems to be undefined.